Khloe Kardashian Flashes Killer Abs In Stunning Close-Up Photo Of Her Gym-Honed Body

 Khloe Kardashian hosts a show called Revenge Body for a reason.
 The stunning reality star shared a close-up photo of her killer abs to her Instagram story this week, and it was sure to give some major fitness inspiration to her followers.

-In the snapshot, Khloe is seen standing in a skimpy black crop top from Scott Disick’s brand, Talentless, and a pair of skintight, high-waisted gray leggings.
-Kardashian snapped the selfie from a high angle, which got her full body into the shot.
+In the snapshot, Khloe was seen standing in a skimpy black crop top from Scott Disick’s brand, Talentless, and a pair of skintight, high-waisted gray leggings.
+Khloe snapped the selfie from a high angle, which got her full body into the shot.

-Khloe’s flat tummy and rock hard abs are on full display in the picture, as well as her curvy hips and long, lean legs.
+Khloe’s flat tummy and rock hard abs were on full display in the picture, as well as her curvy hips and long, lean legs.
 The Keeping Up with the Kardashians star left her face and her long, blonde hair out of the snap, but did accessorize with a pair of bright, white sneakers as she appeared to be in the gym ready for another one of her grueling workout sessions.

 As many fans already know, Khloe takes her health and fitness very serious and has undergone a major body transformation in recent years.
 She is now one of the hottest and fittest women in Hollywood, and she shares her tips and inspiring messages with fans on social media.